Skip to main content

 The English user guide is currently in beta preview.
 Most of the documents have been automatically translated from the Japanese version.
 Should you find any inaccuracies, please reach out to Flatt Security.

 Takumi Guard protects your development environment by blocking malicious packages before they reach your machine.
-It works as a transparent proxy for npm and PyPI — no code changes required, just a one-time registry configuration.
+It works as a transparent proxy for npm, PyPI, and RubyGems — no code changes required, just a one-time registry configuration.

 Choose Your Setup Level